Kylee-Grant/Project-2/README.md

 # Data Cleaning and Storage
-The CSV datasets provided by the National Center for Health Statistics lacked many of the common issues we would normally identify in datasets available through websties like Data.gov.
+The CSV datasets provided by the National Center for Health Statistics lacked many of the common issues we would normally identify in datasets available through websites like Data.gov.
 Our primary concern was preparing the data to be SQLite-ready.
 Using Jupyter Notebook, our team loaded in our CSV data using Pandas to cut down our data to 2003–2018 for ease of comparison between state-level and county-level data for each year.
 We also reviewed the data types and column titles and adjusted where necessary.
 The cleaned data was then pushed to SQLite.
-In order to allow automapping and class-based queries, our team used [DB Browser for SQLite](https://sqlitebrowser.org/) to quickly identify the primary key for each table.
+In order to allow an automap and class-based queries, our team used [DB Browser for SQLite](https://sqlitebrowser.org/) to quickly identify the primary key for each table.

 Separately, our team needed to store a JSON of the U.S. and State Trends on Teen Births dataset and GeoJSON of the state boundaries.
 These two files were not manipulated prior to their use in JavaScript; in the JavaScript code for the choropleth map, the birth rate data is merged with the geographic information of the GeoJSON using the state FIPS code.
 This resulted in a GeoJSON with the proper geographical borders as well as our birth rate data to allow for appropriate state shading.
 Please refer to geomap.html for our code.